meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.2: Create Meteor Project

-The easiest way to setup Meteor with React is by using the command `meteor create` with the option `--blaze` and your project name:
+The easiest way to set up Meteor with React is by using the command `meteor create` with the option `--blaze` and your project name:

 ```
 meteor create --blaze simple-todos-blaze
 ```

-Meteor will create all the necessary files for you.
+After this, Meteor will create all the necessary files for you.

 The files located in the `client` directory are setting up your client side (web), you can see for example `client/main.js` which is where your app begins on the client side.